 Why do we measure thinking to help measure a concussion?

-My son has taken the Axon Sports Baseline test twice, but hasn’t earned an acceptable result.
+My son has taken the Cogstate Baseline test twice, but hasn’t earned an acceptable result.
 Now what do I do?

 You may also refer to the Baseline Test Report for guidance on which tasks need improvement (look again for green checkmarks or red Xs under Test Results.
 Note: Athletes can repeat the test (without an additional charge) until they get an acceptable Baseline result.
 See Tips for Successful Test Taking for guidance.